 The Scriptures teach us that what we Christians possess at the present time is a firstfruits of the Holy Spirit and that there is coming a far greater measure of the Spirit that will be poured on the Church at the beginning of the Day of the Lord.

-Be glad then, ye children of Zion, and rejoice in the Lord your God: for he hath given you the former rain moderately, and he will cause to come down for you the rain, the former rain, and the latter rain in the first month.
+Be glad then, you children of Zion, and rejoice in the LORD your God; for He has given you the former rain faithfully, and He will cause the rain to come down for you—the former rain, and the latter rain in the first month.
 (Joel 2:23)

 In the present hour the Holy Spirit is bearing witness through us in gifts and ministries.
 Also, the Spirit confirms our word as we hold forth the Scriptures.
 But in the Day that even now is dawning the Holy Spirit will be the great Light abiding eternally on the Servant of the Lord—Head and Body.